-The General Data Protection Regulation (GDPR) requires that the communication about the use of data is both specific and accurate.
+The General Data Protection Regulation (GDPR) requires that communication about the use of data is both specific and accurate.

-This issue can be solved if you choose a cookie solution like GDPR Compliance Center app for your store.
+This issue can be solved if you choose a cookie solution like the GDPR Compliance Center app for your store.

 GDPR Compliance Center app performs scans of your store, giving a complete overview of the cookies in use.

 This tool has no cost to use it.
 It provides the following policy generators:

 The steps that you need to follow are the following:

 - Visit the free tool page